Whittier (Eat Street)

 $$–$$$

-Notable restaurants: Bde Maka Ska area restaurants, Red Cow, Barbette, Cafeteria (nearby on Hennepin), Stella's Fish Cafe
+Notable restaurants: Bde Maka Ska area restaurants, Red Cow, Barbette, Sebastian Joe's

 South Uptown's dining scene is a shadow of what it was five years ago.
-Commercial vacancies along Hennepin and Lake Street have thinned the options.
+The closures of Stella's Fish Cafe and Cafeteria — along with commercial vacancies along Hennepin — have thinned the options.
 But the bones are still there: Red Cow does one of the best burgers in the city.
 Barbette is a French-inspired bistro that has survived multiple cycles of Uptown hype and decline.
-Stella's Fish Cafe rooftop remains a summer institution.
+Sebastian Joe's remains a neighborhood ice cream institution.
 The lakeside area near Bde Maka Ska adds seasonal options.
 The honest assessment: South Uptown is still a good place to eat dinner, but it is no longer a place you go specifically for the food scene.
 The neighborhood is between identities, and the dining reflects that uncertainty.

 Read the full South Uptown guide →Loring Park